 The first stage of the development of nephropathy is the presence of microalbuminuria.
-Microalbuminuria in type 2 diabetes mellitus is associated with increased risk of death and cardiovascular mortality.^{6,7,8,9} Overt proteinuria and hypertension have an even higher risk of cardiovascular events.
+Microalbuminuria in type 2 diabetes mellitus is associated with increased risk of death and cardiovascular mortality.
+Overt proteinuria and hypertension are associated with an even higher risk of cardiovascular events.
 Strategies for preventing the progression of renal failure in patients with diabetes mellitus include glycemic control and blood pressure control.
-Angiotensin-converting enzyme (ACE) inhibitors have clearly shown to prevent early death in diabetic patients.
-Telmisartan (Micardis) and ramipril were similar in reducing CV mortality in patients with vascular disease or high-risk diabetes; the combination of telmisartan and ramipril resulted in more adverse events without increased benefit.10 Irbesartan (Avapro) and Iosartan (Cozaar) are approved to slow the progression of nephropathy in type 2 diabetic patients.
-Prevention of nephropathy progression is associated with reduced healthcare costs and improvement in mortality.
+Angiotensin-converting enzyme (ACE) inhibitors have been clearly shown to prevent early death in diabetic patients.
+Telmisartan (Micardis) and ramipril were similar in reducing CV mortality in patients with vascular disease or high-risk diabetes; however, the combination of telmisartan and ramipril resulted in more adverse events without increased benefit.